tyn/arcs/README.md

-Arcs - the retrieval tool for preprints
+Arcs - the downloader of preprints

 ====
 Arcs is a downloader of preprints that facilitates researchers